RohanSirr/encrypted-file-project/README.md

 ├── decrypt.py        # Decrypts files using secret phrase
 ├── README.md         # Project documentation
 ├── .gitignore        # Excludes sensitive files

-⚠️ The encryption key file (thekey.key) is generated at runtime and is intentionally excluded from GitHub using .gitignore.

 🚀 How to Use (Step-by-Step Guide)
 🔹 Step 1: Clone the Repository